knmcguire/knmcguire.github.io/docs/blog/posts/windows_with_robotics.md

 ---
-title: Quest for Robotics on Windows
+title: Robotics on Windows, Are You Mad?!
 date:
   created: 2025-03-14
   updated: 2025-03-14